msh9/codinginthetrenches.com/content/post/2014-09-25-interface-mania-considering-when-to-add-an-interface-for-class.md

 ### Objections

-  * It’s easier to add implementers to the interface should new ones ever be needed in the future.
+  * It's easier to add implementers to the interface should new ones ever be needed in the future.
-      * True—but it’s also extremely easy to extract an interface from an existing concrete class by hand and even easier by using a tool
+      * True—but it's also extremely easy to extract an interface from an existing concrete class by hand and even easier by using a tool
   * It makes testing easier in a dependency injection environment
       * Not true, using setter injection or constructor injection makes unit testing classes easier.
 Modern mocking frameworks like EasyMock and [Mockito are just as capable of mocking][9] a concrete implementation class as they are at mocking interfaces.
-  * That’s how I have always done it…
+  * That's how I have always done it…
       * There is definitely some credence to not changing the status quo.
 Having common practices makes it easier for new developers to get ramped up on frameworks and applications.
-The point of this post, however, is that using interfaces everywhere just doesn’t make sense.
+The point of this post, however, is that using interfaces everywhere just doesn't make sense.

-Let’s try using interfaces in the following situations where they are needed.
+Let's try using interfaces in the following situations where they are needed.

   * Multiple classes with similar external behavior, but dissimilar internal behavior; this is the payment processor example.
   * Component boundaries where a defined external behavior is exposed to an unknown set of clients; this is an example of a SDK or API in a library intended for distribution.